AGLDWG/supermodel-terms-vocab/html/central-class.md

 Central Classes are the generic data classes at the centre of Data Domains with high-level relationships between them defined in this supermodel.

-These classes are taken from general standards - usually well-known international stadnards - and Geoscience Australia specialises and extends them to make specific, custom, classes for their needs.
+These classes are taken from general standards - usually well-known international standards - and they are specialised and extended within Supermodel implementations as needed

 &nbsp; | &nbsp;
 --- | ---